etendosoftware/docs/docs/user-guide/etendo-mobile/getting-started.md

 Once the server URL is configured, the user must log in entering **the user and the password** assigned by the system administrator.

-The user will remain logged in, the system will require reentering the credentials only in case the session is ended (through the option Log out in the navigation menu) or the server URL is changed.
+The user will remain logged in, the system will require reentering the credentials only in case the session is ended (through the option Log out in the navigation menu) or in case the server URL is changed.

 ![alt text](../../assets/user-guide/etendo-mobile/getting-started/getting-started-mobile-2.jpg)